Wooty-B/LX2K_Guide/README.md

 		d.
 There will be a newly created "images" folder in your current directory, open it to find an img file ready to flash!
 		e.
 Simply flash the image with dd or BalenaEtcher to a MicroSD card of your choice, and insert it into the LX2K.
 		f.
 Boot and test!
-	NOTE: XMP Profile may not be working as I haven't played with it, I know in the past it was buggy but I may attempt someday.